3DPrinterOS Quick Start

 On the right side of the folder ribbon, select '<mark style="color:red;">**Share**</mark>'

-In the Share dialogue box, select **'Share to Fab Lab'.** Fab Lab technicians will be notified of your upload and be able to process your file.&#x20;
+In the Share dialogue box, select **'Share to Fab Lab'.** Email the Fab Lab to notify technicians you have shared your project.

 {% endtab %}